|

 Ramp #12 (Great Ramp)

 This ramp was built for a very small drop (6 inches) but every precaution has been taken for safety.
-This ramp is well over 5 feet wide and well over the ADA recommended 6 length with ample corner room.
+This ramp is well over 5 feet wide and well over the ADA recommended 6 foot length with ample corner room.
 The ramp ends on the level with a wide driveway for loading and unloading ease and convenience.
 The landing at the front door is a covered porch with plenty of space to maneuver both the screen door and the main door.
 The home owner reports the only drawback with this ramp has been the paint used on the metal railings.
 These are scheduled for sandblasting and re-painting with the appropriate metal paint.
 As with all metal railings periodic maintenance will be required.

 |